 - 1 Medium Onion

 - Start with cooking bacon pieces.
 Let it cook until crispy.
 Keep aside cooked bacon.
-Discard any extra fat from the pan and save it for later use.
+Discard any extra fat from the pan.

-- To the same pan add butter, followed by bay leaf, minced garlic and chopped onion.
-Cook till the raw smell is gone and onion has softened.
+- To the same pan add butter, followed by chopped onion and minced garlic.
+Cook till the raw smell is gone and the onion has softened.

-- Stir in crispy bacon.
+- Stir in cream and crispy bacon.
 And switch off the flame.